-However, it’s important to set up and use a standing desk correctly or it defeats the purpose.
+However, it’s important to set up and use proper standing desk ergonomics to reap the full benefits of the furniture.
 Every sit-stand desk will need to be adjusted to the proper standing desk height, which varies from person to person.
 Below, discover our guide on how to adjust the height of your desk to be ergonomic.

 The Proper Height for Standing Desks

-So, what exactly is the proper height for standing desks?
+So, how tall should a standing desk be?
 This measurement will actually be based on the specific height of the person using the desk, so there’s not one specific answer.
-You want to get this measurement right as if your desk is even a few inches off, it may cause you to slouch or to strain your neck or wrists.
-It’s important to note that you should adjust the height of the desk every day as shoes like high heels or anti-fatigue mats might make you taller.
+You want to get this measurement right because if your desk is even a few inches off, it may cause you to slouch or to strain your neck or wrists.
+It’s also important to adjust the height of the desk every day as shoes like high heels or anti-fatigue mats might make you taller.

 Whether you are standing or sitting, start with arms at your sides and feet slightly separated with weight evenly distributed between your legs.
 Everyone is different, so a tailored approach to desk height will be more accurate than some of the standing desk height calculator measurements you find online.
 Follow the tips below and your desk will be the right height in no time!

 Key Factors To Consider for Standing Desk Height

 - Chair Height: Investing in an ergonomic chair for your workstation will provide the most amount of adjustability in tandem with the sit-stand desk.
 Always adjust your chair first to be comfortable with both feet flat on the floor and then move your desk to meet your hands.